TomHoenderdos/UvA_Ruby/tutorials/rails.markdown

 heroku login
 Press enter at the prompt to upload your existing ssh key or create a new one, used for pushing code later on.

-<pre><code>Add the following in the Gemfile:
+<pre>Add the following in the Gemfile:
 group :development do
   gem ‘sqlite3’
-end</pre></code>
+end</pre>

 Run:
 bundle install --without production

 Version control:
 git init
 git add .
 git commit -m "initial commit"

 App creation:
 heroku create
 git push heroku master
 heroku run rake db:migrate
 heroku open